 Coupon codes are a means to an end.
 They must only be used as a way to increase the potency of a sales campaign.
 Simply creating coupon codes without any plan makes little sense.

 Let’s take an example.
-Assume you decide to launch an app for your WooCommerce store.
+Assume you decide to develop a shopping app for your online store.
 To make the launch more exciting, you also decide to organize a sale on the day of your launch.

 Creating an app is not easy.
 You bypass developmental issues and use a mobile app creator to go from WooCommerce to Android mobile app without coding.